GoogleCloudPlatform/spanner-migration-tool/docs/ui/schema-conv/spanner-draft.md

 ### Drop & Restore Table

-HarbourBridge also provides the users with the capability to drop and restore tables from the spanner database.
+Spanner Migration Tool also provides the users with the capability to drop and restore tables from the spanner database.
 Once the table is dropped, it appears as **deleted** under the Spanner Draft section and can be **restored** from there.

 ![](../assets/asset-ipyr4k3bttk.png)